AlphaGenes/AlphaPeel/docs/source/release/README.rst

 Changelog
 =========

-This directory contains "news fragments" which are short files that contain a small **ReST**-formatted text.
+This is a guide for "news fragments" which are short files that contain a small **ReST**-formatted text.

 Make sure to use full sentences with correct case and punctuation, and please